 The Bible clearly gives God’s intent for marriage and sexuality.
-God created our bodies for Him, not so that we can do with it whatever we want.
+God created our bodies for Him, not so that do with it whatever way we want.
 God’s will is that no one would use their body in any way contrary to His plan.
+(Polygamy is not within that plan.)

 “The body is not meant for sexual immorality, but for the Lord, and the Lord for the body.”
 (I Corinthians 6:13)